-During the current COVID-19 emergency, the Research Compliance staff are working remotely and are available to discuss issues associated with applications submitted to IBC and any other business relating to the IBC.
+During the current COVID-19 emergency, the Research Compliance staff are working remotely, and in the office, and are available to discuss issues associated with applications submitted to IBC and any other business relating to the IBC.

 Please contact individual staff through email.